U.S. Relations With Mozambique

-More information about Mozabique is available on the Mozambique Page and from other Department of State publications and other sources listed at the end of this fact sheet.
+More information about Mozambique is available on the Mozambique Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-Mozambique's independence from Portugal in 1975 was followed by years of civil conflict that ended in 1992.
-U.S. aid to Mozambique in the post-conflict period supported the peace and reconciliation process.
+Mozambique's independence from Portugal in 1975 was followed by years of a civil conflict that concluded in 1992.
+U.S. aid to Mozambique in the post-conflict period supported the peace and reconciliation process and today is closely aligned with current Mozambican government development priorities.
 The country has had one ruling political party since 1975.
+The opposition party never fully integrated into Mozambican politics or disarmed, and historical grievances have resurfaced in periodic flare-ups of violence since the 1992 accords.
+The United States participated in the recent peace process as a member of the International Contact Group and is prepared to assist with implementation of the peace agreement.
 The United States and Mozambique share a commitment to economic development, improved living standards, and good governance for all Mozambicans.

 U.S. Assistance to Mozambique

-At the end of the civil war in 1992, Mozambique ranked among the least developed countries in the world and despite a strong macroeconomic performance, continues to be so today.
-The United States is the largest bilateral donor to the country and plays a leading role in donor efforts to assist Mozambique.
-The United States seeks to strengthen democracy and inclusive governance in Mozambique as well as a continued economic growth that expands opportunity for those most at risk.
-Poverty reduction and job creation remain high priorities, as do improved healthcare, education, and food security.
-Our role as the country’s largest bilateral donor continues, with such significant U.S. foreign assistance programs as the President’s Emergency Plan for AIDS Relief, the Millennium Challenge Corporation, the Feed the Future Initiative, and the President’s Malaria Initiative.
+At the end of the civil war in 1992, Mozambique ranked among the least developed countries in the world and continues to be so today.
+The United States is the largest bilateral donor to the country, providing over $400 million in assistance annually, and plays a leading role in donor efforts to assist Mozambique.
+The United States seeks to strengthen democracy, transparency, and inclusive governance in Mozambique that expands opportunity for those most at risk.
+Healthcare, education, poverty reduction and job creation remain high priorities, as does food security.
+Our assistance includes programs such as the President’s Emergency Plan for AIDS Relief, the Basic Education Program and the President’s Malaria Initiative.

 Bilateral Economic Relations